ProjectMitosisOS/mitosis-core/stress-test/README.md

 Remark:

-1. We use $RANDOM to generate a base of session id for each machine to avoid session id collision.
+1. We use $RANDOM$ to generate a base of session id for each machine to avoid session id collision.
 2. We use 1 server thread to receive and response to the rpc requests.
 3. The rpc requests are sent synchronously.